The Stockholm RichText-Editor Lessons

 Hit the keyboard RETURN-key ("ENTER").

-Then select an image to the entry. - Scroll down, or hover the mouse over the end of the image or place the cursor at end of your first added image - a red magic line appears.
-Click on its red "action button" at the end.
-(The editor line jumps down.)
+3. Scroll down and then hover the mouse over the inner bottom line of the image - a red magic line appears.
+Click the red line.
+(The Editor line jumps down.) ¹

-Hit the red magic lines "action button" (and the editor line jumps down).
+Hit the red magic line (and the Editor line jumps down). ²

-Insert text for paragraph. (no additional space or line after that)
+Insert text for paragraph.
+(BTW, no additional space or line breaks after that - otherwise delete them with your keyboards BACKSPACE key)

 Now you can either view the HTML source code by the [ Source ] button or view the entries lookalike by the Serendipity "preview" button, next to the "Save" button.